tlogan/ERST/README.md

 - paper by Nov 16.

 ## Implementation
+- TODO: redo function syntax to be sequence of cases; no need for match syntax
 - TODO: write remaining attribute rules for analysis (without unify details)
 - TODO: write unification with outsourcing to Z3
 - TODO: write tree listener for printing out indented parse tree